pnp/powershell/documentation/Set-PnPGroupPermissions.md

 ```

 ### -Identity
-Get the permissions of a specific group by name
+A group object, an ID or a name of a group.

 ```yaml
 Type: GroupPipeBind